Teaching advice from 14 women impacting education

-Science teacher in New Jersey, Jennifer utilized all the Nearpod lessons she’s created throughout the year while teaching virtually.
+A science teacher in New Jersey, Jennifer, utilized all the Nearpod lessons she’s created throughout the year while teaching virtually.

 i4Coach at Hawthorne School in California.
-In 2020, Leticia started Tech.Teach.Grow, LLC., providing PD to teachers, parents, and administrators.
+In 2020, Leticia started Tech.Teach.Grow, LLC., provides PD to teachers, parents, and administrators.

 Coordinator for Model Schools for WSWHE BOCES.
 Laurie was named one of CoSN’s Emerging EdTech Leaders in 2020.

-Instructional specialist and equity influencer, Tiffanye was selected to serve on the panel fo Education for American Democracy.
+Instructional specialist and equity influencer, Tiffanye was selected to serve on the panel for Education for American Democracy.

-Second grade educator and TEDx speaker in Denver, Colorado.
-In 2020, Rachel was a finalist of Colorado Teacher of the Year.
+Second-grade educator and TEDx speaker in Denver, Colorado.
+In 2020, Rachel was a finalist for Colorado Teacher of the Year.

-Kindergarten teacher in California.
-Caitlin led a virtual summer Maker Camp with students, integrating STEM challenges and collaboration.
+A kindergarten teacher in California.
+Caitlin led a virtual summer Maker Camp, integrating STEM challenges and collaboration with students.